mkurfis/mdkurfis-resume/MkurfisResume.md

 mkurfis@gmail.com  |  www.linkedin.com/in/mdkurfis

 ## SUMMARY
-- Organized, collaborative, and detail-oriented servant leader with over 22 years’ experience leading software QA projects and teams for multiple concurrent software releases, managing software upgrade projects, and a track record of solving technical and process problems.
+-	Organized, collaborative, and detail-oriented servant leader with extensive demonstrated experience achieving results by leading software QA projects and teams for multiple concurrent software releases, managing software upgrade projects, and a track record of solving technical and process problems as well as customer success and user advocacy.
-- Expertise in Ethernet networking, project management, software/solution development lifecycle, requirements management and change management processes, process improvement, and DevSecOps and Agile methodologies.
+-	Expertise in project management, software/solution development lifecycle, requirements management and change management processes, process improvement, and DevSecOps and Agile/Scrum principles.
 Familiar with the Project Management Body of Knowledge (PMBOK).
+Certified Scrum Master.
-- Reliable and even-keeled with exceptional interpersonal and presentation skills, experienced at interfacing with key stakeholders at all organizational levels.
+-	Reliable and even keeled with exceptional interpersonal and presentation skills, experienced at interfacing and facilitating discussions with key stakeholders at all organizational levels.

 ## SKILLS
 Testing Tools:	Ixia IxChariot, Spirent TestCenter, OpenText LoadRunner Enterprise